Donald P And Elaine M Hayden Foundation

 - Educational initiatives at all levels, with emphasis on STEAM (Science, Technology, Engineering, Arts, Mathematics)

-- Trades education and vocational training programs
+- Trades education and vocational training programmes

 - Student scholarships for those facing unexpected financial hardship

-- Animal welfare programs including spay/neuter services
+- Animal welfare programmes including spay/neuter services

 - Animal shelter support and humane education